EU enlargement: The next seven

 Iceland is in the Schengen zone, meaning its people enjoy passport-free travel to many European countries.
 Iceland also applies many of the EU's single market rules.

-The Icelandic krona has plummeted in value, but many Icelanders may still prefer to keep it.
-The fallout from Europe's debt crisis means the euro has lost some of its lustre since 2009.
+The Icelandic krona has plummeted in value since the financial crash, but many Icelanders may still prefer to keep it.
+The fallout from Europe's debt crisis means the euro has lost some of its lustre.

-Some Icelanders think they would be better off outside the EU, fearing the impact of EU regulations on their traditional fisheries and whaling.
+Some Icelanders fear the impact of EU regulations on their traditional fisheries and whaling.

 Icelandic membership would give the EU a more significant role in the Arctic - a region rich in untapped energy and mineral resources.